-8th Grade Testing for Freshman Year Course Recommendations
+8th Grade Testing for Freshman Year

+You will receive the test results at a later date with communication about your student’s schedule options.
 You and your child may find the test results useful in planning high school courses to build upon academic strengths and address areas for academic improvement.

 District 200 works with staff from the middle schools to implement testing accommodations consistent with a child’s IEP or 504 Plan.